 Insulin is an important hormone whose main job is to help glucose, or energy, move from the bloodstream into the cells for use.
-This is a very important role, as too much glucose in our blood is hard on the body and can result in poor health outcomes, especially in the long-term.
+This is a very important role.
+As too much glucose in our blood is hard on the body.
+It can result in poor health outcomes, especially in the long-term.

 Balanced Meals and Snacks

 When eating for insulin resistance, there is no need to avoid specific macronutrients.
 Protein, carbohydrates and fat all play an important role in managing our insulin levels.
 Research shows that a balance of these macronutrients works AS WELL as a carbohydrate restricted diet.
 Meaning restricting carbs is unnecessary (and likely to make you feel deprived).
 Instead of restriction, we encourage our clients to focus on a healthy balance of each!

 “Instead of restriction, we encourage our clients to focus on a healthy balance of each.”

 By eating a combination of complex carbohydrates, protein, and healthy fats, we can stabilize our blood glucose and therefore our insulin as well.

 On their own, carbohydrates (think bread, rice, potatoes, and fruit) are easily converted to glucose in the body.
 Giving us a quick boost of energy.
 However, carbs alone can also lead to the dreaded ‘sugar crash’.
 What goes up must also come down (and usually quickly).
 To avoid the blood sugar roller coaster, combine foods that take longer to break down with carbohydrate foods.
 This would include protein foods and healthy fats.
 For example, an apple with peanut butter will stabilize your blood sugars more than just an apple alone.
 Bonus – you will also be more full and energized with the added protein and/or fat!